Security Policy - TerminaLLM

 Device Security

-- Developer Mode Warning: Alerts when developer mode enabled
+MainActivity.kt,AppDelegate.swift) - Developer Mode Warning: Alerts when developer mode enabled (

 Port Forwarding Security

-- Audit trail: Tunnel creation, stop, and errors logged as security events
+InternetAddress.loopbackIPv4(127.0.0.1), preventing remote network access (port_forward_service.dart) - Audit trail: Tunnel creation, stop, and errors logged as security events (

-- Auto-cleanup: All tunnels stopped on SSH disconnect or app dispose
+port_forward_service.dart) - Auto-cleanup: All tunnels stopped on SSH disconnect or app dispose (

 Jump Host Security

-- Host key verification: Both jump host and target host keys independently verified against stored fingerprints
+ssh_service.dart) - Host key verification: Both jump host and target host keys independently verified against stored fingerprints (

-- Self-reference prevention: UI prevents selecting a profile as its own jump host (circular reference)
+ssh_service.dart) - Self-reference prevention: UI prevents selecting a profile as its own jump host (circular reference) (

-- Vault-based credentials: Jump host credentials resolved from vault at connection time, never passed through navigation
+connect_screen.dart) - Vault-based credentials: Jump host credentials resolved from vault at connection time, never passed through navigation (

-- Inline credential fallback: When vault is disabled or empty, jump host password can be entered inline on the connect form without storing it
+terminal_screen.dart) - Inline credential fallback: When the vault is disabled or empty, jump host credentials can be entered inline on the connect form without storing them (

 Media Drop Security